brogers5/chocolatey-package-ledger-wallet/DESCRIPTION.md

 Swapping allows you to explore different crypto assets, protect your crypto from volatility, and diversify your portfolio.

-You can swap through the Ledger Live app without using fiat currencies.
+You can swap through the Ledger Wallet app without using fiat currencies.

 #### Stake crypto

 Put your crypto to work and get rewards.

-You can start staking coins through the Ledger Live crypto wallet app.
+You can start staking coins through the Ledger Wallet crypto wallet app.
 Track your rewards in the Earn section and discover staking opportunities across chains.

 ## Package Notes